Members

 Dr Sam Arnold

-Sam is a Lecturer with the School of Psychology, Western Sydney University and Visiting Fellow with the Department of Developmental Disability Neuropsychiatry (3DN), University of New South Wales.
-He is a registered psychologist with a background in supporting adults with disability in community settings.
+Sam is an academic with the School of Psychology, Western Sydney University and Visiting Fellow with the National Centre of Excellence in Intellectual Disability Health (NCEIDH).
+He is a registered psychologist with a background in supporting adults with disability in community settings and is currently leading a study developing the construct of valued contribution for application to outcome measurement.

 Associate Professor Amit Arora